jtempkin/enhanced_sampling_toolkit/README.rst

 Folders:

-walker_api - The main source code for this project.
-This contains the core API of the toolkit in the *Walker.py files.
+jester - The main source code for this project.
+This contains the core API of the toolkit in the walker submodule.
+It also contains various libraries that provide high-level tools for algorithm development.

-doc - documentation for the project.
+docs - documentation for the project.
 This folder serves to hold the build targets for the Sphinx builds.

-applications - container for application modules built using the Walker API toolkit.
+profiling - source for some simple profiling of the application libraries.

-test - unit testing for the toolkit.
+test - unit testing suit for the toolkit.